petrakol/blockxpand-icp/README.md

   the previous fixed delay
 - A heartbeat-driven queue deterministically warms ledger and DEX metadata caches across ticks so refreshes never exceed the 5 s execution limit
+- The warm queue is bounded and deduplicates IDs to prevent unbounded growth
 - A top-up heartbeat pulls cycles from a pre-authorised wallet when balance falls below 0.5 T, logging each refill in stable memory
 - Refills back off exponentially when the wallet lacks funds to avoid spam